Frank D. Lanterman: Political career

 Frank Lanterman was elected to the California State Assembly in 1950 and was reelected to serve for fourteen consecutive terms.
 His original 48th Assembly District included Pasadena, South Pasadena, La Cañada Flintridge, La Crescenta, Montrose, and North Glendale.
 The author of approximately 400 bills, Lanterman sponsored groundbreaking legislation affecting issues such as water, transportation, noise and air pollution, and the needs of the aging and developmentally disabled.
 During his time in office, he served on the Committee on Municipal and County Government, the Transportation Committee, and the Budget Committee.
 His work with the transportation committee led to the naming of a portion of the upper Glendale freeway (2) as the Frank Lanterman Freeway.

 He was the co-author of amendments to the 1911 Municipal Water District Act that allowed for the creation of the Foothill Municipal Water District serving the communities of La Cañada Flintridge, La Crescenta, and Altadena.
 At the time, all were unincorporated communities that would otherwise have been forced to annex themselves to surrounding cities if they wanted to receive water from the Metropolitan Water District.
 He also provided legislative relief for cities impacted economically by freeway projects.

 In 1955, Frank Lanterman sponsored Assembly Bill 3574 requiring motor vehicles to be equipped with an approved pollution-reducing muffler.
 By 1960, he was supporting a bill requiring the installation of anti-smog devices on all motor vehicles.
 As a result, by 1966, California became the first state in the nation to have motor vehicle emission standards, leading to requirements for pollution controls.

 He was especially known for his work relating to mental health and the rights of the handicapped.
 Lanterman was instrumental in the passage of the Short–Doyle Act of 1957 which created a system of community-based mental health services and provided the funding and structure to improve care and encourage deinstitutionalization.
 By the time of Lanterman's retirement in 1978, the number of patients in state mental hospitals was just 6,000, one-sixth of the 1957 total.
-The Lanterman-Petris-Short Act of 1969, authored by Frank Lanterman, Nicholas Petris, and Alan Short, gave persons with developmental disabilities the right to get the services and support they needed to live like people without disabilities.
+The Lanterman-Petris-Short Act of 1967, authored by Frank Lanterman, Nicholas Petris, and Alan Short, severely limited involuntary commitment of people with mental health disorders.
+The Frank Lanterman Developmental Disabilities Services Act of 1969 gave persons with developmental disabilities the right to get the services and support they need to live like people without disabilities.
 It established regional centers so that disabled Californians could get the help they needed while living at home or on their own.
-In 1972, the Act was expanded to include persons with cerebral palsy, epilepsy, autism, and other neurological disabilities.
 One of the regional centers in Southern California was renamed in the 1970s as the Frank D. Lanterman Regional Center in honor of his efforts.